 To Implement Zero Suicide

 There are several important steps to take within the LEAD element that will prepare an organization to successfully implement Zero Suicide.
 While the framework is not mean to be linear in its implementation, the steps taken as part of LEAD pave the way for every other element in the framework.
 LEAD is a major touchstone for every other element and remains vital to the success of Zero Suicide at every turn.
 The LEAD steps include:

 - Establishing your Zero Suicide implementation team.
 The team is responsible for building and providing the foundation for your organization's Zero Suicide work.
 For more information about the Zero Suicide Implementation team, what team members should be in it, what their tasks are and will be, and their role as leaders within your organization, please visit the Implementation Team tab.

 - Completion of the Zero Suicide Organizational Self-Study by members of your implementation team.
 You will use the results to determine priorities and set organizational goals.
-For more information and to view the self-study, please visit the Organizational Self-Study tab (above in the LEAD element toolbar).
+For more information and to view the self-study, please visit the Organizational Self-Study tab.

 Zero Suicide and Responding to Organizational Staff Changes